As an Amazon Associate I earn from qualifying purchases.

 Because self-therapy can be done without the help of others, you have nothing to lose by trying it out.
 By taking just a few moments a day to yourself to indulge in mindfulness practices, you can improve your quality of life and reduce feelings of negativity.

 Mindfulness Practices Used in Self-Therapy

 Exercise is one of the best self-therapy practices you can do.
 Although exercise may seem unenjoyable at first, it’ll release endorphins and make you feel better long-term if you keep at it.
-Physical activity has a positive effect on both biological and mental function, and it can help you process feelings of anxiety in a more effective way.
+Physical activity has a positive effect on both biological and mental function, and it can help you process feelings of anxiety more effectively.

 Meditation is also a great mindfulness practice used in self-therapy.
-Meditation may take effort if you want to become proficient at removing excess thoughts from your mind, but if you work at it every day, meditation can significantly reduce anxiety and stress levels.
+Meditation may take effort if you want to become proficient at removing excess thoughts from your mind.
+Still, if you work at it every day, meditation can significantly reduce anxiety and stress levels.